We woke Friday to a beautiful morning.

 The winds are supposed to be less that 50 MPH so instead of stripping the sails off I just added to their security.
 The mainsail lives inside a Doyle Stack Pac and should be fine but I opted to wrap an extra line around it barber pole style for added security.
 I wrapped the spinnaker halyard around the genoa so it is unable to self deploy.
 We removed all the crapola from the decks that might take flight during the blow.
 I wrapped a line around the solar panels to help keep them where they belong.
 We also tied off the blades on the wind generator to prevent it from attaining warp speeds.

-So we’re sitting in a slip, tied to a floating dock, secure with our dock lines doubled.
-We’d still rather be out hanging from the anchor but it is what it is.
+So we’re sitting in a slip, tied to a floating dock,

 The youngest girl child who just graduated from Penn State is here in DC to continue her education.
 Last night Ashlee and her boyfriend Mark came down to meet us for dinner.
 A fine drizzle had started so all the indoor waterfront eateries were pretty much packed.
 We opted for Philips Flagship Restaurant and we were all glad that we did.
 The food was excellent while the service was only so-so.
 Our waitress was super personable and probably walks around thinking that she’s really good at her job but the truth is that she pretty much sucked.
 A trip to the bar for drinks was literally 15 minutes, clearing plates was such a chore that I thought they might be ours to keep.
 She stopped by the table several times to tell us she’d be right back.
 She just seemed kind of unfocused as she ran from table to table not accomplishing anything at any table.